 overview

-Rising Cafe was opened in 1996 by Irish immigrant Rena Blake and her friend Christine Marinoni as the first openly lesbian-owned business in Park Slope.
+Rising Cafe was opened in 1996 by Irish immigrant Rena Blake and her friend Christine Marinoni as, what appears to be, the first openly lesbian-owned business in Park Slope.

-For seven years, until its closure in 2003, the Irish pub served the local community by providing a safe and popular gathering space, supporting and hosting LGBT neighborhood organizations.
+For seven years, until its closure in 2003, the Irish pub predominantly catered to the local lesbian community, hosting sports teams and musical, literary, and poetry events.

 History